Southend Central Museum

-The Central Museum is a museum in Southend-on-Sea, Essex, England.
+Southend Central Museum is a museum in Southend-on-Sea, Essex, England.
 The museum houses collections of local and natural history and contains a planetarium constructed by astronomer Harry Ford in 1984.

 The museum was opened in April 1981 in a Grade II listed building that was previously Southend's first free public library.
 The library service had moved to a new purpose built site on Victoria Avenue, which opened on 20 March 1974.

 The building

 The Museum was originally built in 1905 as a free library, with £8,000 of funding from Andrew Carnegie.
 The architect was Henry Thomas Hare.
 The building was listed in 1974.

 The collections

 The Museum features a collection of original Ekco radios, manufactured by E.K.
 Cole & Co.
 Ltd. (or 'Ekco') formerly based in Southend.
 In the 1930s, this company was one of Britain's largest radio manufacturers.

 The displays also include local and natural history and archaeology.

-In September 2018 the museum opened a major exhibition of finds recovered from the wreck of the London, a 17th Century Cromwellian era warship that exploded and sank in the Thames Estuary in 1665.
+In September 2018 the museum opened a major exhibition of finds recovered from the wreck of the HMS London, a 17th Century Cromwellian era warship that exploded and sank in the Thames Estuary in 1665.
 The exhibition ran till July 2019.

 In May 2019 a new gallery opened to display the archaeological finds from the Royal Saxon tomb in Prittlewell, an Anglo-Saxon burial mound in the suburb of Prittlewell that was discovered in 2003 as a result of a road-widening scheme.
 The excavations unearthed a number of Anglo-Saxon artefacts that suggested a high-status burial; carbon dating has revealed that the burial probably dates from about 580 AD, and may have been the tomb of Sæxa, brother of Sæberht, King of Essex.

-From October 2021 the museum plans to host a new exhibition titled Wunderkammer: Southend's Cabinet of Curiosity.